There’s this disturbing trend I’ve observed recently – okay, the last thirty years.

 But think of (grin) the children.
 They have no perspective.
 All they hear is how their country, their culture, their SPECIES is evil.
 How things would be so much better without us… How things would – ultimately – be much better if… THEY hadn’t been born.

 It’s not healthy.
 It’s vaguely disgusting.
 And the best it can do is engender the MOTHER of all backlashes and bring about a cultural chauvinism the likes of which you’ve never seen.
-The worst… well, one of the other cultures we don’t criticize because they’re small and we’re big becomes the norm.
+The worse… well, one of the other cultures we don’t criticize because they’re small and we’re big becomes the norm.

 And before you cheer them on, let me put this in perspective: Western civ has committed crimes.
 ALL human cultures throughout history have committed crimes.
 Slavery?
 Since the dawn of time.
 Exploitation?
 Since the dawn of time.
 Murder?
 War?
 Genocide?
 Yep, and yep, and yep.
 And many of those cultures STILL do all of those things and don’t feel in the slightest bit guilty, mostly because we handily and frequently blame OURSELVES for their behavior and they get our books, our TV series and our movies.